-Another blog on the 9 SDTM mapping scenarios you need to know ended on the cliff-hanger of the supplemental qualifier!
-These are variables in non-CDISC datasets that cannot be mapped to a variable that matches the SDTM standard.
+So, what are SDTM supplemental qualifiers?
+In short, these are variables in non-CDISC datasets that cannot be mapped to a variable that matches the SDTM standard.

 What to do with new variables

-The SDTM has a rule that new variables cannot be added to a data domain.
-If a user has additional data for a domain, which cannot be entered into the domain using the standard variables, then a supplemental qualifier dataset must be used.
-This is a separate dataset from the “parent” domain in question, and it has a vertical structure that allows the user to add supplemental data in a “variable name – variable value” format.
+The Study Data Tabulation Model (SDTM) includes a rule that new variables cannot be added to a data domain.
+If a user has additional data for a domain which cannot be entered into the domain using the standard SDTM variables, then a supplemental qualifier dataset must be used.
+This is a separate dataset from the ’parent’ domain in question, and it has a vertical structure that allows the user to add supplemental data in a ’variable name – variable value’ format.

 - DOMAIN – the dataset domain code

 - USUBJID – the unique subject identifier

 - AGE, SEX, RACE – the patient’s age, sex and race

 In the above example, we also have two variables that aren’t included in the SDTM – ITTFL and PPROTFL.
 These are the population flags Intent to Treat and Per Protocol.